How to install and configure LEMP on Debian 12

 root@mars:~#

-Installing and Configuring PHP / PHP-FPM on Debian 12
+Installation and Setup PHP / PHP-FPM on Debian 12

-If everything worked well up to this step, in order to install and configure LEMP on Debian 12, you also need the PHP software.
-For PHP support in Nginx you need to install PHP-FPM as well.
+If it all worked well until this step, to install and configure LEP on Debian 12, PHP software is also needed.
+For PHP support at NGINX you need to install PHP-FPM.

 sudo apt install php-fpm php-mysql php-gd php-cli php-curl php-mbstring php-zip php-opcache php-xml

-Wait for the installation process to complete PHP-FPM, along with the most important PHP modules.
+Wait until the installation process is completed PHP-FPM, together with the most important PHP modules.

-In the end, in my tutorial I was able to install PHP 8.2 on the Debian 12 operating system.
+In the end, in my tutorial I managed to install PHP 8.2 on the operating system Debian 12.

 root@mars:~# php -v